 - In cold-winter areas, plant after all danger of frost has passed in the spring.
 Most varieties will bloom through fall.

-- For milder zones 7-10, alyssum may grow year round with blooms slowing down in the summer and picking up again when temperatures cool off in the fall.
+- For milder zones 7-10, alyssum may grow year-round, with blooms slowing down in the summer and picking up again when temperatures cool off.

 4. Use sweet alyssum to attract beneficial insects and as a companion plant